-Repurchase Agreement: Repo Market Risks, Regulations
+Repurchase Agreements, Repo Market Risks, and Their Regulations

-How Big Banks Could Blow Up the Economy -- Again
+How Big Banks Could Blow Up the Economy Again

+A repo transaction is a sale that's treated in the books like a loan.
 The seller keeps the security on its books, adds the cash received to its assets, and adds a loan to its liabilities.
 It's an easy way to raise cash quickly.

 Risks in the Repo Market